SRI-CSL/yices2/doc/sphinx/source/api-types.rst

 .. c:type:: term_constructor_t

    This type gives access to the internal term representation used by Yices.
-It enumerates the term constructors used internally, and is the return type of function :c:func:`yices_term_constructor`. ::
+It enumerates the term constructors used internally, and it is the return type of function :c:func:`yices_term_constructor`. ::

     typedef enum term_constructor {